barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ```
 ; Dentist
-~ 2018-03-08
+~ 2018-03-20
-    expenses:other  £18.80
+    expenses:health                                       £20.60
     saved:health
 ```

 It is essential that none of my savings accounts dip below zero, and ideally their balance should be increasing every month, due to saving extra.
-When I have enough of a buffer, I will probably remove this extra allocation (just maintaining the current balance) and put the extra money to some other use.
+When I have enough of a buffer, I will remove this extra allocation (just maintaining the current balance) and put the extra money to some other use.

 In my mind, it doesn't really make sense to talk about budgeting and forecasting as separate entities.
 A budget only makes sense if it